 The following were considered by UNFICYP to be the main categories of cease-fire violations:

 In January 1996, well before the planned departure, it was announced that a symbolic motorcycle ride from Berlin to Kyrenia would take place.
-Berlin was chosen as the start because it was a city that was no longer divided.
+Berlin was chosen as the start because it was formerly a divided city.

 The riders (Greek Cypriot and other nationalities) left Berlin on August 2nd and planned to conclude the event on the 11th August in Kyrenia.